 Note: The Sample Data tab is empty if no sample data has been loaded into the policy or if the sample data does not match the structured log file pattern specified in the source page.
-See also "Configuring Data Source in Structured Log File Policies" on page 218.
+See also "Configuring Data Source in Structured Log File Policies" on page 238.

-6. Optionally, use the Mappings tab to add mapping definitions to the attribute boxes.
+6. Optional.
+Use the Mappings tab to add mapping definitions to the attribute boxes.

-Mappings are custom variables that you define in the Mappings page (see also "Configuring Mappings in Structured Log File Policies" on page 221).
+Mappings are custom variables that you define in the Mappings page (see also "Configuring Mappings in Structured Log File Policies (Event and Metrics Only)" on page 242).